karolkudla/newspaper_ads/README.md

 2. Check orders from ad buyers, and accept it, or send modificated offer with different publication time for every ad.

 You can set all important info about your Ad Space in Traditional Newspaper.
-a) Name of Newspaper (you can add up to 10 newspapers)
+1. Name of Newspaper (you can add up to 10 newspapers)
-b) Frequency of publishing (every week/every day)
+2. Frequency of publishing (every week/every day)
-c) Day of Publishing if every day
+3. Day of Publishing if every day
-d) Amount of prints for one publishment
+4. Amount of prints for one publishment
-e) Short Description of Newspaper for Ad Buyers.
+5. Short Description of Newspaper for Ad Buyers.
-f) Select places of publishing on a map.
+6. Select places of publishing on a map.
-g) Set price for 1 ad module on first, last, facing page, and standard page.
+7. Set price for 1 ad module on first, last, facing page, and standard page.
-h) Set discount you can give for central Ad Seller, send data and voila, now wait for orders!
+8. Set discount you can give for central Ad Seller, send data and voila, now wait for orders!

 ![dla gazet](https://user-images.githubusercontent.com/35747845/110966498-97f7f280-8355-11eb-828c-b44623402954.png)